Dionysusnu/rbxts-rust-classes/README.md

-# promisify
+# rust-option-result
-A simple library for converting yielding methods to promise returning methods.
+A simple implementation of Rust's Option and Result enums